opensim-org/opensim-core/README.md

    `~/opensim-core`.
 If you choose a different installation location, make sure to use *yours* where we use `~/opensim-core` below.
 You should *not* use `/usr/`, `/usr/local/`, etc. (because our installation does not yet conform to the [FHS](http://www.pathname.com/fhs/)), but [`/opt/`](http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/opt.html) is okay.
+6. If you previously used the optional superbuild procedure to download, configure, compile and install dependencies, set the variable `OPENSIM_DEPENDENCIES_DIR` to the root directory you specified there for installation of dependencies.
+In our example, it would be `~/opensim-core-dependencies-install`.
+Skip step 6 and 7.
 6. Tell CMake where you installed Simbody by setting the `SIMBODY_HOME` variable to where you installed Simbody (e.g., `~/simbody`).
 If you installed Simbody using `brew`, then CMake will find Simbody automatically.
+7. Tell CMake where you installed BTK by setting the `BTK_DIR` variable to BTK installation directory.
+If you installed BTK in `~/BTK-install`, then set `BTK-DIR` to `~/BTK-install/share/btk-0.4dev`.
 7. Choose your build type by setting `CMAKE_BUILD_TYPE` to one of the following:
     * **Debug**: debugger symbols; no optimizations (more than 10x slower).
     Library names end with `_d`.